Abigail is a content writer and entrepreneur with years of experience seeking an evidence-based, holistically healthy lifestyle.

 What’s the difference between celiac disease and gluten sensitivity?

 Celiac disease is a serious autoimmune disease that causes inflammation of the small intestine whenever gluten is ingested and in some cases can even cause a reaction when it comes in contact with the skin.
-Symptoms of celiac disease include diarrhea, fatigue, bloating, and anemia.
+According to the Mayo Clinic, symptoms of celiac disease include diarrhea, fatigue, bloating, and anemia.
 If you think you may have celiac disease talk to your doctor immediately.
 Undiagnosed, this reaction to gluten can cause iron deficiency, osteoporosis, infertility, seizures, and many other long-term health conditions.

 Also referred to as non-celiac gluten sensitivity or mild gluten intolerance, gluten sensitivity can cause symptoms such as headaches, joint pain, brain fog, fatigue, and bloating.
 There is still controversy within the medical community regarding whether or not non-celiac gluten sensitivity exists, though many people report negative reactions to foods containing gluten.
 People with gluten sensitivity do not test positive on a celiac blood test or have the same intestinal damage as those with celiac disease, though they have many of the same lesser digestive symptoms including gas and bloating.